Mikhail Svetov: Political activity

 In 2016, after returning to Russia from Japan, Svetov began his socio-political activities.
 He helped in the election campaign of Vera Kichanova and Andrei Shalnev.
 Helped with the organization of the eighth readings of Adam Smith.
 He organized the visit of Director of the Cato Institute Peter Goetler to read.
 He organized meetings and helped with the translation of the speeches of foreign guests.

 Svetov was the organizer of opposition rallies: “For Free Internet” on August 26, 2017, a rally against the blocking of Telegram in Russia on April 30, 2018, a rally against pension reform on July 29, 2018.
 He initiated a public campaign against the "law of Klishas" on the “sovereign Internet” and launched a petition against the adoption of this law, which collected 122 thousand signatures.
 Svetov also became one of the organizers of the rally in defense of the Internet in Moscow on March 10, 2019, and also spoke at it.
 Similar rallies also took place in Khabarovsk and Voronezh.
 After that, the Kremlin’s Telegram channels began to spread an “investigation” about the fact that the real customer of the rally was the video blogger PewDiePie.

 In May 2018, Svetov presented the flag of Russian libertarianism – the Gadsden snake against the background of the Russian national tricolor of 1914.
 According to Svetov’s idea, this flag was to become a universal symbol for all libertarians of Russia, combining the political and philosophical convictions of the supporters of freedom with patriotism and Russian national culture.

-From time to time, Svetov acts as the organizer of “Conservative Anime Parties”, where in an informal atmosphere visitors can watch anime, fry burgers, listen to music, discuss politics and listen to a lecture by an invited lecturer.

-On January 18, 2018, Svetov debated with Vladimir Milov on the topic of the presidential campaign of Alexei Navalny and came out the winner according to the results of the ballot.
-In August, Svetov met and talked with US Republican Senator Rand Paul.
+On January 18, 2018, Svetov debated with Vladimir Milov on the topic of the presidential campaign of Alexei Navalny and came out as the winner according to the results of the ballot.
+In August, Svetov met and talked with U.S. Republican Senator Rand Paul.